gottreu/playing-with-music-with-perl/slidey.md

 print join(" ",@blues);                    # "0 3 5 6 7 10"
 ```
 ???
-like music::chord::note you cqn get names or semitone offsets
+like music::chord::note you can get names or semitone offsets
 ---
 ```
   1 ionian / major / hypolydian